- Location Abingdon, Oxfordshire, United Kingdom

 - Year 2015

 Founded between 1121 and 1184, Abingdon School is one of the oldest schools in the UK.
-Its current campus in Oxfordshire has been developed since the 1870s and includes several beautifully crafted red brick and tile Victorian buildings.
+Its campus in Oxfordshire has been developed since the 1870s and includes several beautifully crafted red brick and tile Victorian buildings.

-The school's desire to improve its outdated science facilities follows growing student numbers and increased demand for scientific education; our resulting new building dramatically enhances the educational offerings at the School and promotes increased engagement with local and scientific communities.
+The school's desire to improve its outdated science facilities follows growing student numbers and increased demand for scientific education; our resulting building dramatically enhances the educational offerings at the School and promotes increased engagement with local and scientific communities.

-The distinct new facility is situated at the northern edge of the School's campus and will form a key gateway entrance to the School's grounds.
-It contains 21 laboratories together with offices and support spaces arranged over three levels.
+The distinct facility is situated at the northern edge of the School's campus and forms a key gateway entrance to the School's grounds.
+It contains 21 laboratories, together with offices and support spaces arranged over three levels.
 The provision for a lecture theatre, to be added at a future date, has also been included.
 An open-plan area, wrapped around the internal face of the building, provides flexible teaching and study spaces and creates a hub of activity and interaction for students, faculty, staff and visitors.
 This has enabled a flexible and efficient circulation strategy that can be adapted to suit the School's daily needs.

 The L-shaped scheme creates a new sheltered quadrangle with planting and benches to offer students an outdoor space for learning and socialising.
 To one side, a linear ecology pond runs along the edge of the building, which will be used as a living laboratory as part of students' scientific learning.